 The first glaring blemish on the game is its aging control scheme.
 Compared to later games, this iteration of Samus is not as easy to control.
 She’s certainly more capable than on the NES and Game Boy, but it still takes a bit to adjust to her movement.
 Her walk begins slow, and her jump is really floaty.
 Strangest of all, you need to use the Select button to cycle between your different weapons.
 It felt rather clunky, particularly since the Y button is sitting there unused — a button much easier to find than the Select button (and doesn’t require me to move my thumb off the D-pad to stop moving).
 During boss fights where you may need to switch back and forth between beams and missiles, the clunky Select button is the last thing you need.
 It may take some adjusting, but eventually you’ll get used to it.

-What I’ll never get used to, though, is this landscape (and consequently its soundscape).
+What I’ll never get used to, though, is this landscape (and I mean that in a good way).
 Planet Zebes makes a lot out of so little.
 I’m immediately drawn in with the fog drifting through Tourian’s hallways, the petals floating gently down Brinstar’s forest, and the heat waves simmering in Norfair’s magma chambers.
 And the level of detail goes down to Samus herself.
 Her visor glows in dark corridors; she pants harder when at lower health; her suit gives off air bubbles when underwater.
-And of course, the soundtrack and sound design makes every moment feel important, whether that’s a quiet moment or a bombastic one.
+And of course, the soundtrack and sound design makes every moment feel important.

 The reason I think players pay attention to these details is because Super Metroid knows when to tone things down and be quiet.
 It knows exactly how to ease a player into a new area with its atmosphere, then build tension, and finally culminate into a tense boss battle.
 And then it dials it back and starts all over again with a new part of the world.
 It works when you land in Crateria, it works when you dive into Brinstar, and it especially works when you venture into the Wrecked Ship.
 As much as I like Samus Returns, it lacks in this elegant crescendo and decrescendo of action.